A degree conferred following the successful completion of a university examination, e.g. Bachelor, Diplom, Doctor, Magister Artium, Master's Degree.

 This takes place when a student changes the institution at which he or she is enrolled; before a planned change of university, students should by all means inform themselves on the admissions restrictions of the new institution; whoever wishes to register as a full-time student at another university must first officially de-register from the present university.

-PUCK is the Potsdam University Chip Card, which simultaneously functions as a student ID, semester ticket for public transportation, university library card, copying and printing card, and a means of payment at the commons and cafeterias of the Potsdam Association for Student Affairs.
+PUCK is the Potsdam University Chip Card, which simultaneously functions as a student ID, university library card, copying and printing card, and a means of payment at the commons and cafeterias of the Potsdam Association for Student Affairs.

 For more information, see the PUCK website.